 The polls place Yes and No more or less neck and neck.
 The SES data in this blog post point to a small but appreciable advantage for the No side in terms of the conviction underlying those vote intentions.
 This may come as a surprise given that one story of the referendum campaign was a major asymmetry in the other direction: there seemed to be stronger feelings, more passion and certainly more participation among Yes supporters.

 The SES data capture that, too: for every respondent who reported going on an anti-independence demonstration, almost five reported attending a pro-independence event.
 This is not unusual in a case where the status quo confronts change: it is the latter that tends to motivate and mobilise.
 Nevertheless, a polarising event like the 2014 referendum can entrench much of even a relatively silent majority.
-There are just about enough voters in the middle ground for either side to win a second independence referendum, but the Yes campaign’s task looks harder based on these data – especially the contest happens sooner than later.
+There are just about enough voters in the middle ground for either side to win a second independence referendum, but the Yes campaign’s task looks harder based on these data – especially if the contest happens sooner than later.